-Table 7.2-1 Saratoga County Local Law and Ordinance Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request Town of Moreau Noise § 100-5 Noise during building construction: operating or permitting the operation of any tool or equipment used in construction, drilling or demolition work, including the excavation, alteration, construction or repair of any building, between the hours of 11:00 p.m. and 7:00 a.m. shall be prohibited, except in the case of an emergency or the interests of the public safety and then only with the permit of the Building Inspector.
+Loca Table 7.2-1 Saratoga County Local Law and Ordinance Waiver Requests -1 ounty • Waiver Requests Chapter Description Statutory Basis Justification for Waiver Request Town of Moreau Noise § 100-5 Noise during building construction: operating or permitting the operation of any tool or equipment used in construction, drilling or demolition work, including the excavation, alteration, construction or repair of any building, between the hours of 11:00 p.m. and 7:00 a.m. shall be prohibited, except in the case of an emergency or the interests of the public safety and then only with the permit of the Building Inspector.
 Existing technology Waivers requested during Project construction with regard to overnight noise level limits.
 Construction activities may result in transient and temporary increases in ambient noise levels along the linear Project route between the hours of 11:00 p.m. and 7:00 a.m.
 For example, normal operation of heavy construction equipment used to install the cable underground will generate noise levels that will likely exceed this noise law.
-CHPEI and its contractors will employ mitigative measures such as employing proper engine exhaust mufflers, substituting back-up strobes for audible beepers in more sensitive residential areas and limiting onsite equipment idling times (and will address these methods in the Project EM&CP).
-Notwithstanding such mitigation, it is not possible to ensure that construction noise will not be generated during overnight hours because the Project's construction timetable is dependent upon the schedule of the railroad along whose ROW the Project passes.
-In order to minimize disruption of rail transport schedules, construction work will tend to occur during periods of low rail traffic, which commonly includes overnight hours.
-The Project's linear nature along the railroad ROW ensures that noise impacts will be short-lived for any single locality, because once the cable is buried underground and the surface area is restored in any given neighborhood, construction will progress further down the ROW and no further construction noise generation will be expected in that neighborhood, especially during overnight hours.
+CHPEI and its contractors will employ mitigative measures such as employing proper engine exhaust mufflers, substituting back-up strobes for audible beepers in more sensitive residential areas and limiting onsite equipment iding times (and will address these methods in the Project EM&CP).
+Notwithstanding such mitigation, it is not possible to ensure that construction noise will not be generated during overnight hours because the Project's construction work will end to occur during periods of low rail transport schedules, construction work will end to occur during previde the railroad along whose ROW the Project passes.
+In order to minimize disruption of rail transport schedules, construction work will end to occur during periods of low rail transport schedules, construction will be short-lived for any single locality, because once the cable is buried underground and the surface area is restored in any given neighborhood, construction will be expected in that neighborhood, especially during overnight hours.
 Exhibit E-4 provides detailed information relating to the reliability and economic benefits of the Project to consumers.
 Zoning - permitted use 149 Attachment 5: Agriculture, One- and Two-Family Residential Districts (R-5).
-Electric transmission/public utility use not a permitted use within zoning district R-5.
+149 Attachment 12: General Manufacturing and Industrial Districts Electric transmission/public utility use not a permitted use within zoning district R-5.
 Public Utility Use is only allowed as a permitted accessory use within zoning district M-1.
 CHPEI will not be an accessory use in this zoning district.
 Factors of cost and economics The Project's planned ROW through this municipality is comprised of a series of contiguous linear lots currently used for commercial (i.e. railroad) purposes.
 Consequently, the ROW will cross multiple zoning districts in its linear path.
 Uses not specifically permitted by zoning law are deemed prohibited; thus, absent a waiver of these zoning district restrictions, CHPEI would need to seek use variances and/or zoning law amendments from the local municipality in order to comply with local zoning laws.
-Both use variance and zoning amendment processes are discretionary in nature and usually require a substantial time to
+Both use variance and zoning amendment processes are discretionary in nature and usually require a substantial time to complete, if they can be completed at all.
+Both processes are subject to public hearings and potential delays stemming from the unpredictability of local decision making, which could trigger significant delays and huge costs for the Project.
+Consequently, a waiver is